 Follow our website and social media channels for the latest updates, session schedules, speaker announcements, and other important information.

-Can I attend just one day or do I need to register for both days?
+Can I just attend one day, or do I need to register for both days?

 You can choose to attend one or both days based on your availability and interest.